brotherhoodMonk/gyan/angular.md

 ##Observables
 Observables open up a continuous channel of communication in which multiple values of data can be emitted over time.
-From this we get a pattern of dealing with data by using array-like operations to parse, modify and maintain data.
+From this we get a pattern of dealing with data by using array-like operations to parse  , modify and maintain data.
 Observables provide support for passing messages between publishers and subscribers in your application.
 Observables offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.
 Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer s ubscribes to it.